zhumaniyaz17/finalexam/linux/question_AILch.md

 What is bash command?

-  *Determines the type of command
+  * Determines the type of command

-  *Displays on-line help
+  * Displays on-line help

-  +An interactive command interpreter
+  + An interactive command interpreter

-  *Displays the date and time
+  * Displays the date and time